 Wolf spiders do have venom that they use on prey, but it is not harmful to people.
 A wolf spider bite is usually nothing more than a small, itchy welt.

-Benefits of Professional Wolf Spider Pest Control
+What are the Benefits of Professional Wolf Spider Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a wolf spider problem.
 Finding and treating the wolf spiders can be challenging, especially if they are spread throughout your yard.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the wolf spider infestation.